-The Tell Someone form enables you to record a concern and be put in touch with a member of staff to discuss next steps.
-We can let you know about the support available, discuss formal and informal ways of resolving an issue, and signpost you to further information.
-We will listen to you, and be guided by you in terms of considering next steps.
-You also have the option of making an anonymous report.
+We’ll let you know about the support available, discuss formal and informal ways of resolving an issue, and signpost you to further information.
+We will listen to you and be guided by you in terms of the next steps.

 - What is Tell Someone?